TheNumbat/ocaml-boxroot/README.md

   immediate) containing a global root, and
 - `generational`: idem, but using a generational global root.

+Older experiments are not thread-safe (at least not efficiently so):

 - `dll_boxroot`: a variant of `boxroot`, but using a simpler implementation with doubly-linked lists,
 - `rem_boxroot`: a variant of `boxroot`, but using a different